Tarun45GitHub/QR-based-Restaurant/frontend/README.md

 - 1. `npm create vite@latest`
 - 2. `npm i axios`
 - 3. create components for display qr check it proper workin or not
+- 4. create AddMenu component to take menu details using react-hook-from
+- 5. create MenuPage componet